 Open Science Week will begin on June 9!
 People from around the open source community will share with us, starting on Monday, how open source is being used to better and improve the world of science—in areas of academia, research, access, software, and more.

-Open source news for your reading pleasure.
-April 5-11, 2014, 2014 In this week's edition of our open source news roundup, we look at the new OpenDaylight internship, National Robotics Week, and more.
+Open source games roundup Week of May 29 - June 5, 2014 In this week's edition of our open source games roundup, we look at Half-Life 2 through VR goggles, the new Steam Machine from Asus, and more.